khansufyaan/Open/README.md

 2. **Choose wallet path** – after login, the UI presents two cards:
    - *Bring your own keys* triggers Privy’s `linkWallet()` to connect an existing wallet.
    - *Generate a blue wallet* currently mocks the Turnkey flow by returning a placeholder address so we can iterate on UX before wiring the real API.
-3. **Contact** – a soft footer section reminds folks they can reach out at `hello@bluewallet.xyz`.
-4. **Contact page** – the navbar button links to `/contact`, a standalone mailto form for teams that need more context or want a written trail.
+3. **Contact** – the landing page houses an inline mailto form (anchored via the navbar button) and quick email links for deeper conversations.

 ## Scripts